Centerbase is very excited to now offer accrual-based accounting.

 All that is necessary to get started utilizing accrual accounting in Centerbase is to make a few default system settings changes.
 This will need to be performed by a user with permissions to set system defaults.

 First, in Accounting/General Settings, the accounting method will need to be changed from “Use Cash” to “Use Accrual”.

 Further down in the Accounting Settings, the Default Accrual Accounts will also need to be updated.

-The Discount Account (for client bill discounts) and Credit Account (for client bill credits) should both be set up as contra-income accounts.
-These system default accounts can be overridden at the matter level, if necessary.
+The accounts used for Discount Account and Credit Account will need to be set up as contra-income accounts on the chart of accounts.
+These will be the system default accounts but can be overridden at the Client or Matter level, if needed.